wasn-eu/Victron_BlueSmart_IP22/README.md

 ```
 result = client.read_input_registers(822, 1)
 ```
 to fit your system.

-here it a little list what to write for the value 822 in your setup:
+Here it a little list what to write for the value 822 in your setup:

 ```
 L1  820